- Places to Explore

-The Main Hall and Five-Story Pagoda of Senso-ji are both faithful copies in concrete of originals that burned down in 1945.
-During a time when most of the people of Asakusa were still rebuilding after the fire raids, it took 13 years to raise money for the restoration of their beloved Senso-ji.
-To them, and those in the entertainment world, this is much more than a tourist attraction: Kabuki actors still come here before a new season of performances, and sumo wrestlers visit before a tournament to pay their respects.
-The large lanterns in the Main Hall were donated by the geisha associations of Asakusa and nearby Yanagi-bashi.
+Established in 645, the bright red Main Hall has long been the center of Asakusa, though what you see today is a faithful replica of the original that burned in the fire raids of 1945.
+It took 13 years to raise money for the restoration of the beloved Senso-ji, which is much more than a tourist attraction.
+Kabuki actors still come here before a new season of performances, and sumo wrestlers visit before a tournament to pay their respects.
+The large lanterns were donated by the geisha associations of Asakusa and nearby Yanagi-bashi.
 Most Japanese stop at the huge bronze incense burner, in front of the Main Hall, to bathe their hands and faces in the smoke—it's a charm to ward off illnesses—before climbing the stairs to offer their prayers.

 Lighting is poor in the Main Hall, and the actual works are difficult to see.
 One thing that visitors cannot see at all is the holy image of Kannon itself, which supposedly lies buried somewhere deep under the temple.
 Not even the priests of Senso-ji have ever seen it, and there is in fact no conclusive evidence that it actually exists.